 Then again, I mentioned in the title Creating your First PHP Program FROM SCRATCH.
 It’s nice to start off from nothing that from a “template” so that our reader would know the code by heart.

 - I know that this is might be an old way of developing PHP.
 I’ve heard that there are new features released.

 I only presented based on my mastery.
-I’ve been working with PHP for a long time now and I might not heard about the new features.
+I’ve been working with PHP for a long time now and I might not hear about new features.
 If you think the new one makes it look good then try it out then.

-Simple, i’m only demonstrating you about the functionalities.
+Simple, I’m only demonstrating to you about the functionalities.
 Were more on the back-end code rather than the front-end.
-I really didn’t focused on the design.
+I really didn’t focus on the design.
 If you ask how to design your code with the PHP, well it’s as easy as styling a regular HTML file.

 Well, I guess that concludes everything.
 Thanks guys I hope you learned something from this topic.
 I’m currently creating an ASP.NET MVC version of this one so watch out!